nav164/library/README.md

 ## Other details
 Get all book from library endpoint is reactive endpoint (for better performace) to get all the books in library

+## Note
+Feel free to provide any review comments or improvements